American Enterprise Institute: Health policy studies

 AEI scholars have engaged in health policy research since the institute's early days.
 A Center for Health Policy Research was established in 1974.
 For many years, Robert B. Helms led the health department.
 AEI's long-term focuses in health care have included national insurance, Medicare, Medicaid, pharmaceutical innovation, health care competition, and cost control.

-The center was replaced in the mid-1980s with the Health Policy Studies Program, which continues to this day.
+The center was replaced in the mid-1980s with the Health Policy Studies Program.
 The AEI Press has published dozens of books on health policy since the 1970s.
 Since 2003, AEI has published the Health Policy Outlook series on new developments in U.S. and international health policy.
-AEI also published "A Better Prescription" to outline their ideal plan to healthcare reform.
-In the report, a great amount of emphasis is placed on placing the money and control in the hands of the consumers and continuing the market-based system of healthcare.
-They also acknowledge that this form of healthcare "relies on financial incentives rather than central direction and control, and it recognizes that a one-size-fits-all approach will not work in a country as diverse as ours".
+AEI also published A Better Prescription in February 2010 to outline their ideal plan to healthcare reform, calling for putting the money and control in the hands of the consumers and continuing the market-based system of healthcare, a form of healthcare that "relies on financial incentives rather than central direction and control."

-In 2009, AEI researchers were active in assessing the Obama administration's health care proposals.